-The Review will share key findings with NUH and NHS England on a quarterly basis.
+The Review will share key findings with NUH and NHS England formally on a bi-monthly basis.
 This will support NUH to continuously learn and improve the safety and quality of maternity care (enhancing the trust's current improvement plan where appropriate).